zeek/spicy/doc/programming/parsing.rst

 connects the sink to a new instance of ``B``; that'll be the receiver for data that ``A`` is going to write into the sink.
-That writing happens inside the field hook for ``data``: once we have parsed that field, we write what we go to the sink using its built-in :spicy:method:`sink::write` method.
-With that write operation, the data will emerge as input for the instance of ``B`` that we created earlier, and that one just proceed parsing it normally.
+That writing happens inside the field hook for ``data``: once we have parsed that field, we write what will go to the sink using its built-in :spicy:method:`sink::write` method.
+With that write operation, the data will emerge as input for the instance of ``B`` that we created earlier, and that will just proceed parsing it normally.
 As the output shows, in the end both unit instances end up having their fields set.

-As a replacement for using the :spicy:method:`sink::write` in the example, there's some syntactic sugar for fields of type ``bytes`` (like ``data`` here): We can just replace the hook with a ``->`` operator to have the parsed data automatically forwarded into the
+As an alternative for using the :spicy:method:`sink::write` in the example, there's some syntactic sugar for fields of type ``bytes`` (like ``data`` here): We can just replace the hook with a ``->`` operator to have the parsed data automatically be forwarded to the
 sink: ``data: bytes &size=self.length -> self.b``.

 Sinks have a number of further methods, see :ref:`type_sink` for the complete reference.
-Most of them we will also refer in the following when discussing additional functionality that sinks provide.
+Most of them we will also encounter in the following when discussing additional functionality that sinks provide.

 Using Filters
 ^^^^^^^^^^^^^